toolstack/gp-integration/readme.txt

 = I don't have GlotPress installed, can I still use GP Integration? =

 No, you have to have a copy of GlotPress installed for GP Integration to be useful.

-A future plugin will be released that includes a full copy of GlotPress setup and configured to run as part of the plugin, but that is still in development.
+However you can use (Glot-O-Matic)[http://glot-o-matic.com] and get all the features of GP Integration with a complete copy of GlotPress included!

 = In your screen shots your GlotPress logo background matches the background of the WordPress admin area, how did you do that? =